The Tag-Along: Production

 Filming locations include the Fuzhoushan Park in Daan District, Taipei City.

 Soundtrack

 Reception

 The Tag-Along premiered on a Friday and within the first weekend, earned a Taipei box office of NT$8,670,000, and a Taiwan box office of more than NT$30 million.
 It overtook Hollywood film The Conjuring and local film Silk's opening weekend box office gross, and also broke the ten year record of the best-selling horror film in Taiwan.

 Sequel

-The sequel was released on August 25, 2017.
+The sequel was released on 25 August 2017.
 Hsu Wei-ning and River Huang reprised their roles, with Rainie Yang, Francesca Kao and Lung Shao-hua joining the cast.

-The sequel was released on November 23, 2018.
+The prequel was released on 23 November 2018.
 Vivian Hsu plays leading role.